 TGIF!
-I look forward to Fridays every week every school year because I get to breath and wake up normal hours without the rush of a typical school week the following day.
+I look forward to Fridays every week, every school year, because I get to breathe and wake up normal hours without the rush of a typical school week the following day.
 6 school days left before summer break, you guys!
 What are you looking forward to this school summer vacation?
 For us, we are finalizing the preparations for our Family Cruise Vacation in August.
 It will be our first time so we are a little bit on the giddy side.
 Definitely worth giving it a go at least once in a lifetime to check it off the bucket list.
-I have a mental one of those.

 What I have done new this week

 I’m feeling good.
 I am eating healthier and I started using MyFitnessPal.com to log-in my food consumption.
 I just use the free version.
 Supposedly, I can add my exercises too but I am having a bit of a problem doing that online, have not downloaded the app.
 No biggie at this time.
 Logging in my food already takes some time, I don’t want to have to figure out how to add the exercises too because my exercises are not just one movement.
-The good thing about adding exercise however is that it calculates calorie burned against calorie intake, thereby increasing your targeted calorie maximum and still fall within your daily goal – I burn more, I eat more.
-I love food!
+The good thing about adding exercise however is that it calculates calorie burned against calorie intake, thereby increasing your targeted calorie maximum and still fall within your daily goal.

 My daily caloric intake is not exact because most of what I eat does not come with a convenient nutritional table but I try to get close to it based on the information available on Myfitnesspal database.
 I do try to stay within that or have a calorie deficit – which I have been successful for 4 days now.
 Today is my 5th day.
 And I am heading out to the gym to burn more calorie and turn more of my fat to muscle.
 See my Insta feed for my food pics I’ve been enjoying.